Let me start with a quick fact.

 Regarding comfort, beet supplement is better.
 Probably.
 Because all you need to do is pop a pill, and you are done (or add the powder to your food, if it’s a powdered supplement).
 Also, a beet supplement is far lower in calories as compared to beet juice.
 But then, the beet supplement might also be lower in carbs and fat (which could be good news) and protein (now, that’s bad).

 In terms of nutrients or nitrates, both are similar.
 And in terms of sugar, the juice is on the higher end.
 But otherwise, there is no drastic difference between the two.
 Simply put – if you are more on the move and literally can’t make time to prepare juice out of beets, go with the supplement.
 Or else, the juice is good.

 So far so good.

+So, this was about health benefits of beets.
 Beets might be purple, but we must never forget that they also harbor a dark side…

-Side Effects Of Beets
+Beetroot Side Effects